mlochbaum/BQN/spec/grammar.md

     FuncExpr = Train
              | F ASGN FuncExpr

-Subject expressions are complicated by the possibility of list and namespace assignment, which share the nodes `lhsList` and `lhsStr` and cannot be completely distinguished until execution.
+Subject expressions consist mainly of function application.
 We also define nothing-statements, which have very similar syntax to subject expressions but do not permit assignment.
+They can be used as an `STMT` or in place of a left argument.

     arg      = subExpr
              | ( subject | nothing )?
 Derv arg
     nothing  = "·"
              | ( subject | nothing )?
 Derv nothing
+    subExpr  = arg
+             | lhs ASGN subExpr
+             | lhs Derv "↩" subExpr?      # Modified assignment

+The target of subject assignment can be compound to allow for destructuring.
+List and namespace assignment share the nodes `lhsList` and `lhsStr` and cannot be completely distinguished until execution.
+The term `sl` in `LHS_SUB` is used for header inputs below: as an additional rule, it cannot be used in the `lhs` term of a `subExpr` node.

     NAME     = s | F | _m | _c_
     LHS_SUB  = "·" | lhsList | sl
     LHS_ANY  = NAME | LHS_SUB | "(" LHS_ELT ")"